roman-milk/roman-milk.github.io/making-mom-mine.md

  "You can do better than that, my slut."

  Hannah, clearly horny, quickly got on her knees and gobbled my cock.
 She bobbed on my cock with such desperate desire I had to stop her before I came too early.
 She got back on the couch and begged, "Now fuck my ass.
 Hammer me with that big hard cock.
 Show your Mommy who your first love really was."
-Report_Story #2